sddevelopment-be/penguin-pragmatic-patterns/src/X_Appendix/Glossary/README.md

 Graphical User Interface.
 A user interface that enables human-to-machine interaction using visual iconography that is more complex than its purely textual CLI alternative.

+## H

+### Heap

+Block of memory that is dynamically allocated during process run time.
+The heap is usually linked to a specific execution environment or process.
+In certain programming language, this memory is also referred to as "the stack".

 ## I

 ### IDE